 BED 4 - ESTABLISHED CHALK DOWNLAND

 Communities grow larger, soil is formed from decayed plant remains and then the fine leaved grass seeds blow in on off-shore winds.
 These roots bind the communities together forming the wonderful plant mixes of grasses and broad-leaved plants that we see on Seaford Head and the South Downs.
-These plants are all chalk-loving and one of our most beautiful plant communities in the British Isles.
-By tradition South Downs chalk grassland is grazed by sheep, cows, rabbits to prevent the further evolution to scrubland and eventual forest which is known as a CLIMAX COMMUNITY.
+These plants are all chalk-loving and one of the most beautiful and biodiverse plant communities in the British Isles.
+By tradition South Downs chalk grassland is grazed by sheep, cows, rabbits to prevent the further evolution to scrubland – Brambles, Gorse, Blackthorn and eventual forest.
+Here in Seaford this doesn’t happen.
+Trees seldom grow upwards!